hoyo-lab-ncsu/tdhia/README.md

 **Description**: this software is designed to analyze custom 450k infinium methylation microarrays that characterize the **human imprintome**.
 The imprintome is the set of imprinted control regions within the genome where where a collection of proximal CpG sites exhibit fixed monoallelic status in methylation state in a parent-of-origin–dependent fashion.
 These regions are thought to strongly influence expression of adjacently located genes and may play a role in disease susceptability throughout the human lifespan.

-**Pipeline Summary**: takes Imprintime array raw data files (.IDAT extension) and metadata associated with the study, produces a table that shows the mean % methylation for each ICR region.
+**Pipeline Summary**: takes Imprintome array raw data files (.IDAT extension) and metadata associated with the study, produces a table that shows the mean % methylation for each ICR region.
 <br><br>
 _Note: IDAT files are assumed to be named by patient_ID, and they should exist in pairs, one file for red channel flourescence, and one file for green channel flourescenet.
-So for the theoretical patient_ID of **"28137192_R7398"**, the IDAT files would be named (suffix might be lower or upper case, code ignored cased for suffix):_
+So for the theoretical patient_ID of **"28137192_R7398"**, the IDAT files would be named:_
 1. **28137192_R7398**_red.IDAT
 2. **28137192_R7398**_grn.IDAT
+_> suffix might be lower or upper case in filenames, code ignores cased for suffix._
 <br><br>

 ## User Instructions